-Whether the photographs were taken on a rising, falling or steady stage influences the habitat type found, specifically whether a given channel is a clearwater area or turbid backwater.
+Whether the photographs were taken on a rising, falling, or steady stage influences the habitat type, specifically whether a channel is classified a clearwater area or turbid backwater.
 On a rising stage an intermediate side channel could be a clearwater area or side slough if there has been sufficient time between periods of overtopping flow for the channel water to clear up.
-On a falling limb an intermediate side channel could be a turbid backwater if the aerial photography were taken immediately after the berm dewatered.
-If the channel was influenced by upwelling then as the discharge continued to drop, the turbid backwater would transition to a side slough.
-If it was not influenced by upwelling, the channel would remain a turbid backwater until the water cleared by settling out of the sediment.
+On a falling limb, an intermediate side channel could be a turbid backwater if the aerial photography were taken immediately after the berm dewatered.
+If the channel was influenced by upwelling then as the discharge continued to drop, the turbid backwater would transform to a side slough.
+If upwelling was not present, the channel would remain a turbid backwater until the water cleared by settling of the sediment.
 This was noticed at SC IV-4 between the 36,600 cfs and 21,100 cfs photographs.